FNALLPC/cms-das-pre-exercises/_episodes/03-CMSDASPreExercise-ROOT-python.md

 Python and ROOT are two of the most important software tools in HEP.
 If you have never used python before, we highly recommend you go through a tutorial, for example the [HSF python lesson](https://swcarpentry.github.io/python-novice-inflammation/).
 If you are comfortable with basic python, feel free to proceed, as you will learn by doing in the following exercises.

-For ROOT, please follow the lesson on the HEP Software Foundation website for [ROOT](https://github.com/root-project/software-carpentry), up through at least the fifth lesson, "05-tfile-read-write-ttrees.ipynb" (of course, you can keep going and learn about RDataFrames, but we won't use them here).
-We recommend you click the "SWAN" button, which opens a session in CERN's "Service for Web-based ANalysis."
+For ROOT, please follow the lesson on the HEP Software Foundation website for [ROOT](https://github.com/root-project/student-course), up through at least the 3rd lesson, [02-tfile-read-write-ttrees.ipynb](https://github.com/root-project/student-course/blob/main/course/notebooks/core/02-tfile-read-write-ttree.ipynb) (of course, you can keep going and learn about RDataFrames, but we won't use them here).
+We recommend you click the [SWAN button](https://cern.ch/swanserver/cgi-bin/go?projurl=https://github.com/root-project/student-course.git), which opens a session in CERN's "Service for Web-based ANalysis."
 From the service, you can open and run code through Jupyter notebooks, all inside the web browser.

 # Inspect a NanoAOD file with ROOT
 Once you're comfortable with python and ROOT, let's go back to cmslpc and look at some real CMS data.